Thakshaka/university-selection/README.md

 cd backend
 ```

-Create a `config.toml` file in the frontend directory and add:
+Create a `config.toml` file in the backend directory and add:
 ```
 # Database Configuration
 dbHost = ""